PareshBHalekar12/PareshBHalekar12/README.md

 -  Hi👋,I'm Paresh Bhalekar.
 - 👀 I’m interested in web and app development.
 - 🌱 I’m currently learning java
-- 📫 How to reach me instagram : paresh_8_12
+- 📫reach me instagram : paresh_8_12

 <!---
 PareshBHalekar12/PareshBHalekar12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.